Thousands of Chilean mistakenly put on wrong voter rolls

-SANTIAGO Chile's electoral service has mistakenly listed hundreds of thousands of voters as living in towns far away from their actual place of residence, casting a minor pall over Sunday's local elections.
+SANTIAGO (Reuters) - Chile's electoral service has mistakenly listed hundreds of thousands of voters as living in towns far away from their actual place of residence, casting a minor pall over Sunday's local elections.

 According to the government, about 475,000 voters in the country of 17.6 million people have been placed on the wrong voter roll.
 While some voters are listed as living in nearby municipalities and thus may be able to vote with some added inconvenience, many are listed as living far from their actual home.